 There is just one train that goes directly from Bangkok’s Hua Lamphong Station to Sawankhalok Station.

 Alternatively, there are more trains that go to Phitsanulok in about 7 hours, where you can change to a bus that takes about an hour to get to Sawankhalok.

-Sawankhalok is a pretty small town, .
-The best way for tourists to explore is to rent a car or a motorbike for the day to get around, I highly recommend getting a local guide as there really isn’t a lot of English in this small town, so communication might be a bit challenging on your own.
+Sawankhalok is a pretty small town, but the best way for tourists to explore is to rent a car or a motorbike for the day to get around.
+I highly recommend getting a local guide as there really isn’t a lot of English in this small town, so communication might be a bit challenging on your own.

 If you are looking for an English guide for Sawankhalok and Sukhothai, you can reach out to Miss Saeng at +66 97 924 5655 via LINE or phone.

 Sukhothai Heritage Resort

 I stayed at the Sukhothai Heritage Resort just 5 minutes away from Sukhothai Airport.
 It was a pretty nice resort and had a pool though I didn’t have time to use it, and while it is very conveniently near the airport, it is a bit of a distance away from Sawankhalok and the historical parks and you definitely need to drive to reach any sort of amenities.